 German artist Volkano (born in 1981) studied graphic design and illustration in Hamburg, but he is mostly known for his very realistic oil paintings of children with dead birds on their heads or with raw meat strapped around their faces.
 These are absurd images, however, they begin to make sense as soon as you take a closer look and start to identify the meaning behind them.
 For what does the child represent?
-Innocence, of course, but also the child’s right and obligation to be, well... a child!
-And thus, it becomes obvious that Volkano’s works are about the difficulties of moving from childhood to adulthood – and that he portrays the rituals the child must go through in order to achieve the complexities of adult life.
+Innocence, of course, but also the child’s right and obligation to be, well... a child.
+And thus, it becomes obvious that Volkano’s works are about the difficulties of transitioning from childhood to adulthood – and that he portrays the rituals, which the child must go through in order to achieve the complexities of adult life.
 His artistic universe reveals the loss of tenderness and innocence as a direct consequence of entering the world of adulthood.

 The imagery is so strong because it shows us the oppressive ritual of upbringing so directly, and yet, so beautifully.
-Volkano is a fantastic oil painter and even up close the paintings are infinitely moving and technically well-executed next to the macabre juxtaposition of the quiet, passive children’s faces carrying the unwanted embellishments and heavy burden of raw meat and dead animals.
+Volkano is a fantastic oil painter and even up close the paintings are infinitely moving and technically well-executed next to the macabre contrast of the quiet, passive children’s faces carrying the unwanted embellishments and heavy burden of raw meat and dead animals.
 Children cannot escape – they are being controlled and surrounded by the demands of adults, strapped in by the belt.
 Such images go straight to the heart.
-Furthermore, he portrays the transformation as metamorphosis: You must die a symbolic death in order to re-emerge as a new being.
+Furthermore, he portrays the transformation as a metamorphosis: You must die a symbolic death in order to re-emerge as a new being.
 Bones are, in many cultures, a common metaphor for the mental change we all know is necessary.
-We must make a sacrifice in order to get to our inescapable destination.
+We must make a sacrifice in order to get to our destination.
 Through this lens you can view Volkano’s works as an allegory for sacrifice, which is a timeless theme that is echoed in many religions and myths around the world.